kilean20/ML_blog/PerturbativeCorrection/PerturbativeCorrection.md

 ### Data Model and Goal

-The data is simulated time-series signal from beam centroid from Beam Position Monitor (BPM).
+The data is simulated time-series signal of beam centroid from Beam Position Monitor (BPM).
 Further details can be found from [here](Decoherence.md) or the [slide](MLdecoherence1.pdf).
 The data depends on the bare frequency *w<sub>0</sub>* and the nonlinear frequency detuning parameter *w<sub>1</sub>* that we want to measure and other parameters including initial offset, beam emittance, optics parameter, and more.
 We assume that the initial offset is known.

 ### Leading order theory